 Legislation in Australia allows you to produce certified translations only from NAATI accredited translators (National Accreditation Authority for Translators and Interpreters).

 Mexican translators are obliged to apply to the Supreme Court of Justice in the States of the Federation of Mexico and of course to pass oral and written exams that will bring the official title translator (“Perito traductor official” – expert official translator) which gives them authorization to put their signature and seal on the translated documents.

 In France the term “Traduction Assermentée ” (official translation) means a translation made by a certified court interpreter who is officially authorized to provide a translation in the language demanded and has passed the oath before the Court (Supreme Court and Court of Appeal).

 Italian translators must personally present their translations before an authorized person, and the public officer of the court is there to determine compliance of the translation with the original document.
 This explains why higher management fees of €70 apply.

-World Lingo is an official translation of documents to be presented for legal purposes before official authorities and notarized translations of corporate lawyers and attorney individuals.
+USA Translate is an official translation company for documents to be presented for legal purposes before official authorities and notarized translations of corporate lawyers and attorney individuals, the so called legal translation.
 Some common documents that require notarization of translation are: Judgment translation, Wills translation, naturalization documents for translation, immigration documents for translation, adoption papers for translation, Diplomas translation, academic degrees translation, Divorce certificates translation, married certificate translation, birth certificate translation.